eForms Logo

 1. Person Authorized to Manage the Premises – The lease must include the name and address of the individual authorized to manage the property.[1]

-2. Carbon Monoxide Alarms (conditional) – If the property is equipped with carbon monoxide alarms, the landlord must provide the tenant with written instructions on how to test these alarms to ensure they are functioning properly.[2]
+2. Smoke & Carbon Monoxide Alarms (conditional) – If the property is equipped with smoke or carbon monoxide alarms, the landlord must provide the tenant with written instructions on how to test the alarms to ensure they are functioning properly.[2][3]

-4. Lead-Based Paint Disclosure – Only applicable to residential units built prior to 1978.
-Landlords and managers are required to issue this disclosure form to all members of the lease agreement.
+4. Lead-Based Paint Disclosure & EPA Pamphlet (conditional) – This applies to residential units built prior to 1978.
+Landlords and managers are required to issue this disclosure form to all members of the lease agreement.[5]

 6. Outstanding Notices/Pending Suits (conditional) – If the property has four or fewer residential units, the landlord must inform the tenant of any outstanding notice of default or pending foreclosure on the property.[7]

-7. Recycling (conditional) – For all multi-family units of five or more units located in an urban growth boundary, the landlord must provide instructions to the tenants on how to recycle using containers or depots located on the property.[6]
+7. Recycling Instructions (conditional) – For all multi-family units of five or more units located in an urban growth boundary, the landlord must instruct the tenants on recycling using containers or depots.[8]

 8. Security Deposit Receipt – The landlord must provide a receipt for any security deposit the tenant pays.[9]
 This security deposit must also be listed in the lease agreement.[10]